 Numerous state and local jurisdictions have imposed, and others in the future may impose, "shelter-in-place" orders, quarantines, executive orders and similar government orders and restrictions for their residents to control the spread of COVID-19.
-Starting in mid-March 2020, the governor of California, where our headquarters and laboratory facilities are located, issued a "shelter-in-place" order restricting non-essential activities, travel and business operations for an indefinite period of time, subject to certain exceptions for necessary activities.
-Such orders or restrictions, have resulted in our headquarters closing, slowdowns and delays, travel restrictions and cancellation of events, among other effects, thereby negatively impacting our operations.
-Such orders or restrictions may be extended or re-instated, thereby causing additional negative impact on our operations.
+Multiple times in 2020 and 2021, the governor of California, where our headquarters and laboratory facilities are located, issued a "shelter-in-place" order restricting non-essential activities, travel and business operations for an indefinite period of time, subject to certain exceptions for necessary activities.
+Such orders or restrictions, have resulted in our headquarters closing for certain periods, slowdowns and delays, travel restrictions and cancellation of events, among other effects, thereby negatively impacting our operations.
+Such orders or restrictions may continue or be re-instated, as the case may be, thereby causing additional negative impact on our operations.
+Further, because the rollout of COVID-19 vaccines has experienced and could continue to experience significant delays and suffered from reluctance from eligible individuals to be fully inoculated, the COVID-19 pandemic may last longer than expected and could result in additional outbreaks that prompt additional closings.
+In addition, the spread of more contagious and deadly variants, such as the Delta variant, could cause the COVID-19 pandemic to last longer than expected.